-- 1. UNM clearly defines the scope of the project in a set of project specifications and expectations prior to proceeding with any construction. - UNM SRS characterizes the potential health hazards from the historical/current use of the facility and provides this information to the UNM PM for inclusion into the bid document along with the project-specific safety plans the contractor will be required to submit. - Qualified contractor creates a bid by translating mission into work; setting expectations; identifying, prioritizing, and sequencing tasks; and allocating resources for work (including compliance with OSHA, EPA, NMED, DOT, NRC, UNM, and other relevant regulations and requirements). - 4.
-The Contractor analyzes hazards, identifies controls (by activity) to be put into place to complete the job (in JHAs). - 5.
-The Contractor submits the CSSP and receives UNM SRS approval before notice to proceed is provided.
-The Contractor submits JHAs to UNM SRS for work to be performed (which conforms to approve CSSP). - 6.
-The Contractor communicates the relevant parts of the CSSP and JHA to the workers prior to work being performed. - 7.
-UNM SRS gathers feedback information on the adequacy of controls, identifies opportunities for improving the definition and planning of work, and conducts line and independent oversight.
+- 1. UNM clearly defines the scope of the project in a set of project specifications and expectations prior to proceeding with any construction. - Qualified contractor creates a bid by translating mission into work; setting expectations; identifying, prioritizing, and sequencing tasks; and allocating resources for work (including compliance with OSHA, EPA, NMED, DOT, NRC, UNM, and other relevant regulations and requirements). - 3.
+The Contractor analyzes hazards, identifies controls (by activity) to be put into place to complete the job (in JHAs). - 4.
+The Contractor submits the CSP and receives UNM EHS approval before notice to proceed is provided.
+CSP - 5.
+The Contractor communicates the relevant parts of the CSP and JHA to the workers prior to work being performed. - 6.
+UNM EHS gathers feedback information on the adequacy of controls, identifies opportunities for improving the definition and planning of work, and conducts line and independent oversight.

 Section 7.
-How To Use THIS DOCUMENT
+How To Use this Document